Countries evacuating nationals from China virus areas

 (Reuters) - A growing number of countries around the world are planning to evacuate diplomatic staff and citizens from parts of China hit by a rapidly spreading new virus.

-Following are some countries’ evacuation plans, and how they plan to manage the health risk from those who are returning.
+Following are some countries’ evacuation plans, and how they aim to manage the health risk from those who are returning.

-- Hundreds of South Koreans flown home on a charter flight from China were greeted with welcome signs on Friday as they arrived at quarantine centres where nearby residents had staged vehement protests only a day before.
+- Hundreds of South Koreans flown home on a charter flight from China were greeted with welcome signs on Friday as they arrived at quarantine centres where nearby residents had staged protests only a day before.
 The 368 South Koreans were transported to two facilities in Asan and Jincheon, cities about 80 km (50 miles) south of the capital Seoul, where they will be isolated.
-The aircraft carrying the evacuees from Wuhan, the epicentre of a virus outbreak in China, landed in Seoul earlier in the morning.
+The aircraft carrying the evacuees from Wuhan, the epicentre of the virus outbreak in China, landed in Seoul earlier.

-- A third chartered flight repatriating Japanese nationals arrived from Wuhan on Friday, bringing the total number of repatriated nationals to 565.
+- A third chartered flight repatriating Japanese people arrived from Wuhan on Friday, bringing the total number of repatriated nationals to 565.
 Foreign Minister Toshimitsu Motegi said Japan is making arrangements to repatriate all Japanese who want to return from Wuhan and surrounding areas, but that a fourth plane is unlikely to be dispatched this week.

 - Kazakhstan has asked Beijing to allow 98 Kazakh students to leave Wuhan.